 As a result, the woman now suffers weakness and paralysis of muscles around the corner of her mouth, numbness as well as ongoing social issues, including dribbling, drooling and experiences burning when eating and drinking hot food and drinks.

-Ms Williams said while not all dentists were responsible for these types of errors, she encouraged everyone who was concerned about a procedure to obtain a second opinion.
+While not all dentists are responsible for these types of errors, Slater and Gordon encourage everyone who is concerned about a procedure to obtain a second opinion.